thoughtworks/talisman/README.md

   - [Contributing to Talisman](#contributing-to-talisman)

 # What is Talisman?

-Talisman is a tool that installs a hook to your repository to ensure that potential secrets or sensitive information do not leave the developer's workstation.
+Talisman is a tool that scans git changesets to ensure that potential secrets or sensitive information do not leave the developer's workstation.

 It validates the outgoing changeset for things that look suspicious - such as potential SSH keys, authorization tokens, private keys etc.

 # Installation